LoyolaChicagoBooks/introcs-csharp/rst/conditions.rst

 abbreviation for the type ``bool``.
 It is the type of the results of true-false conditions or tests.

-The simplest place to use conditions in a decision made with an ``if`` statement.
+The simplest place to use conditions is in a decision made with an ``if`` statement.

 We will consider :ref:`More-Conditional-Expressions` later, but this is a